TaitoUnited/taito-cli/docs/templates.md

 ## Project templates

 Officially recommended project templates are listed below.
-All of them include taito-cli configurations and CI/CD setups out-of-the-box.
-You can also search for more taito-cli project templates on [GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories).
+All of them include taito-cli configurations and CI/CD setups out-of-the-box, but you can use them also without taito-cli.
+You can search for more project templates preconfigured for taito-cli on [GitHub](https://github.com/search?q=topic%3Ataito-template&type=Repositories).

-* [kubernetes-template](https://github.com/TaitoUnited/server-template): Template for applications and APIs running on Kubernetes.
+* [kubernetes-template](https://github.com/TaitoUnited/kubernetes-template): Template for applications and APIs running on Kubernetes.
 Support for Knative and Istio will be added once they have matured enough.
 TODO rename git repository.

-* [kubernetes-template-alt](https://github.com/TaitoUnited/server-template-alt): Alternative stack components for the kubernetes-template.
+* [kubernetes-template-alt](https://github.com/TaitoUnited/kubernetes-template-alt): Alternative stack components for the kubernetes-template.
 With these you can easily implement your application or API with any technology that fits your requirements.
 TODO rename git repository.

 * [serverless-platform-template](https://github.com/TaitoUnited/serverless-platform-template): Run serverless functions on any cloud provider using either the Serverless Framework or the full Serverless Platform.
 Support for Istio will be added later, making it possible to connect all your microservices together no matter where they are deployed.